This example is on Windows 10. But setting up on unix should be similar.

 Deploy the RDF4J Webapps in Tomcat

-.
+Google for RDF4J download.
 Download the ZIP file.
-Open the ZIP and find the war
+Open the ZIP and find the war folder.

 Run Tomcat